A visit to the Independence Square to see the Statute of Artigas is certain to be in the itinerary of all visitors to Montevideo.

 Plaza de la Armada is a popular site to have a good view of the city of Montevideo and the seafront.

-Montevideo has miles and miles of beaches.
+Montevideo has miles and miles of beaches. |

 Our last stop before rushing back to the ship is Mercado del Puerto (the Port Market).
-At the very crowded food court, we managed to find just sufficient space for five at a counter corner of a barbecued restaurant, Choperia Mastra.
+At the very crowded food court, we managed to find just sufficient space for five at a corner counter of a barbecued restaurant, Choperia Mastra.
 Since we were not able to understand the Spanish food manual, we consulted a local guest who recommended strongly to us to try the sweetbread - the grilled thymus or throat of a calf, which we did.
-I wouldn't say that it was really that good as claimed!
+I wouldn't say that it was really that fantastic as claimed!

 Sweetbread and grilled calamari